 - The Zoo shall advise the traveling public of impending construction activities through active outreach measures (e.g., information signs, portable message signs, media listing/notification, social media, and implementation of an approved Construction Traffic & Access Management Plan). - The Zoo shall obtain needed City permits (e.g., Use of Public Property Permit, Oversize Load Permit), as well as any Caltrans permits required, for any construction work requiring encroachment into public rights-of-way, detours, or any other work within the public right-of-way. - The Zoo shall provide timely notification of construction schedules to all affected agencies (e.g., Metro, RAP, LAFD, LAPD, LADPW, and BOE), as well as adjacent facilities (e.g., Autry Museum of the American West, Zoo Magnet School, Wilson-Harding Golf Course). - The Zoo shall coordinate construction work with affected agencies in advance of start of work.
-Coordination with Metro regarding construction activities that may impact Metro bus lines (e.g., Metro Line 96) or result in closures lasting over 6 months shall be initiated at least 30 days in advance of construction activities. - The Zoo shall obtain LADOT approval of any haul routes for earth, concrete, or construction materials and equipment hauling.
+Coordination with Metro regarding construction activities that may impact Metro bus lines (e.g., Metro Line 96) or result in closures lasting over 6 months shall be initiated at least 30 days in advance of construction activities.

+• The Zoo shall obtain LADOT approval of any haul routes for earth, concrete, or construction materials and equipment hauling.

-6.16 UTILITIES - WATER / STORMWATER DRAINAGE
+6.15 UTILITIES - WATER / STORMWATER DRAINAGE

-Construction of the proposed Project would require approximately 2,000 gpd of water during for dust control, equipment cleaning, soil excavation and export, and re-compaction and grading activities which can be accommodated by existing infrastructure.
-The proposed Project would also require the expansions of existing and installation of new water lines.
+Construction of the Alternative 1.5 Project would require approximately 2,000 gpd of water during for dust control, equipment cleaning, soil excavation and export, and re-compaction and grading activities which can be accommodated by existing infrastructure.
+The Alternative 1.5 Project would also require the expansions of existing and installation of new water lines.
 Water would continue to be supplied from existing mains.
-Implementation of the proposed Project is expected to increase annual demand for potable water to 144,967,997 gallons per year (444.9 acre-feet per year [AFY]), a 35 percent increase.
-However, the proposed Project includes a stormwater management system to capture surface runoff for onsite reuse as landscaping water, offsetting annual irrigation water demands by approximately 35,000,000 gallons per year (107 AFY).
-With this offset in annual irrigation water demands afforded by the Project's proposed stormwater capture system, the Project is anticipated to increase annual potable water demand by a 2,459,997 gallons per year (7.5 AFY) increase, or a 2.2 percent increase over existing water demands.
-The City would be able to serve the proposed Project without additional unplanned new or expanded entitlements.
-The proposed Project would be required to comply with the City's Water Efficiency Requirements and Green Building Code.
+Implementation of the Alternative 1.5 Project is expected to increase annual demand for potable water to 120,758,342 gallons per year (371 AFY).
+However, the Alternative 1.5 Project includes a stormwater management system to capture surface runoff for onsite reuse as landscaping water, offsetting annual irrigation water demands by approximately 35,000,000 gallons per year (107 AFY).
+The City would be able to serve the Alternative 1.5 Project without additional unplanned new or expanded entitlements.
+The Alternative 1.5 Project would be required to comply with the City's Water Efficiency Requirements and Green Building Code.
 Under implementation of MM UT-1, recycled water lines would be extended within the Zoo would be used to further reduce overall water demand associated with operational activities.
 Further, implementation of MM HYD-7 would require the City to install efficient irrigation systems for all existing and proposed new landscaped areas within the Zoo.
 While not required, MM UT-2 is also recommended.
 MM UT-2 would implement all recommended civil engineering and water efficiency measures recommended in the Appendix (New Infrastructure: Plumbing) of the Vision Plan thereby further reducing impacts on the Zoo's potable water demand.
-Therefore, with implementation of this mitigation, Project impacts on the City's potable water supplies would be less than significant with mitigation.
+Therefore, with implementation of this mitigation, Alternative 1.5 Project impacts on the City's potable water supplies would be less than significant with mitigation.

-The City has available capacity to adequately serve the increased recycled water demands of the proposed Project.
+The City has available capacity to adequately serve the increased recycled water demands of the Alternative 1.5 Project.
 Nonetheless, in accordance with the One Water L.A.
 Plan, MM UT-1 would require the Zoo to extend recycled water lines throughout the interior areas of the Zoo to prevent the need for expansion of the City's recycled water system or major construction activities, thereby further reducing the Zoo's dependence on potable water supplies and securing implementation of the Green New Deal pLAn and One Water L.A.
 Plan.